MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmADSpCredential.md

 ```

 ## DESCRIPTION
-The New-AzureRmADSpCredential cmdlet can be used to add a new credential or to roll credentials for a service principal.
+The **New-AzureRmADSpCredential** cmdlet adds a credential or rolls credentials for a service principal.
-The service principal is identified by supplying either the object id or service principal name.
+The service principal is identified by supplying either the object ID or service principal name.

 ## EXAMPLES

-### Example 1:
+### Example 1: Add a password credential to an existing service principal

 ```
 PS C:\> New-AzureRmADSpCredential -ObjectId 1f99cf81-0146-4f4e-beae-2007d0668476 -Password "P@ssw0rd!"
 ```

-A new password credential is added to an existing service principal.
+This command adds a new password credential to an existing service principal.
 In this example, the supplied password value is added to the service principal using the objectId.

-### Example 2:
+### Example 2: Add a key credential to an existing service principal

 ```